guildxyz/token-buyer-contract/docs/interfaces/IFeeDistributor.md

 Sets the base fee for a given token.

-Callable only by the current fee collector.
+Callable only by the owner.

 #### Parameters